PrestaShop/PrestaShop/tests/UI/DOCKER.md

-# PrestaShop Tests with Puppeteer (Docker version)
+# PrestaShop UI Tests (Docker version)
-This file will explain to you how to run tests in puppeteer with docker-compose.
+This file will explain to you how to run tests with docker-compose.

 ### LinkChecker
 To create shop and run LinkChecker